deforum/deforum.github.io/_posts/2024-02-04-deforum-studio-webapp-user-guide.md

 Get creative with Deforum Studio!
 For further assistance or inquiries, feel free to reach out to an Admin.
 Thank you for choosing Deforum AI Animation Bot for your creative endeavors!

-**Note:** Anyone found to be intentionally creating NSFW content will be removed from the Discord server.
+**Note:** Anyone found to be intentionally creating NSFW content will be removed from the service.